 Chest x-rays and usually other tests are done to determine the cause of respiratory failure.

 Treatment of Respiratory Failure

 Treatment of the cause

-People with acute respiratory failure are treated in an intensive care unit Types of units People who need specific types of care may be put in special care units.
+People with acute respiratory failure are treated in an intensive care unit Types of units People who need specific types of care while hospitalized may be put in special care units.
 Intensive care units (ICUs) are for people who are seriously ill.
-These people include those who have had a sudden, general... read more (ICU).
+These people include those who have... read more (ICU).

 Supplemental oxygen is given to correct any lack of oxygen in people with respiratory failure.
 Oxygen can be given using small plastic prongs placed in the nose (nasal cannula) or using a face mask, depending on how much oxygen people need.
 Oxygen is usually given initially in a greater amount than is needed and adjusted down later.

 Mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more corrects the problem of ventilating the lungs (and decreases carbon dioxide levels) in people with hypercarbic respiratory failure.
 In mechanical ventilation, a machine (ventilator) is used to help air get in and out of the lungs.
 The air is delivered under pressure from the machine through a face mask (noninvasive positive pressure ventilation) or other device or through a tube placed in the windpipe (invasive positive pressure ventilation).

 Doctors often try noninvasive methods first, but invasive mechanical ventilation may be necessary unless respiratory failure resolves rapidly with noninvasive treatment.
 Most people with respiratory failure are treated with both supplemental oxygen and some kind of mechanical ventilation.